garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/feed-forward.md

-None of the weight cycles back to a
+None of the weight cycles back to an input unit or output unit of a previous layer